banyerhan/woo-functions/README.md

 No.3 Replaced text in add_to_cart woocommerce ... bcaz editing code is gone when updating new version.

 No.4 Woo product features image exclude from prduct gallery... may be different size.

+No.5 Unset unrequired field in billing... like checkout form.